 As the highway inched closer to more populated surroundings, the people in West Mifflin became more concerned.
 A meeting was held to determine the route through the borough, which is an area that is very built-up with strip shopping centers and Century III Mall, the fourth largest shopping complex in America.
 The meeting was with borough officials, Pennsylvania Turnpike officials, and the public.
 Maps were published to show the proposed route and Turnpike officials said that almost 200 parcels of land would have to be purchased for the highway.
 They were trying to lay the road so that no houses are effected, however, four had to be moved.

 The PTC decided to open a section of the Interstate 70 to PA 51 stretch a little early.
-On May 11, 2001 at 11:00 AM, the barricades closing off the section from I-70 to Coyle Curtain Road came down.
-This allowed the local residents to utilize this complete three mile section.
+On May 11, 2001 at 11:00 AM, the barricades closing off the section from I-70 to Coyle Curtain Road came down which allowed the local residents to utilize this complete three-mile section.
 I was one of the first people to travel it the day it opened.

 As has happened on the Mason-Dixon Link, a "Community Day on the Expressway" was held on April 7, 2002.
 Folks were invited to walk, bicycle, or skate down the new highway.
 Also, free bus tours were offered of the 13 then unopened miles.
 The remaining part of $588 million section opened on April 12, 2002 with the ribbon-cutting at 3 PM.
 The day's events had a military theme which included special recognition of 13 Medal of Honor recipients from the corridor between Pittsburgh and West Virginia.
 This section is home to a new design in toll plazas.
 The Jefferson Hills toll plaza just south of PA 51 is designed much like the ones seen on Oklahoma's toll highways, with the toll booths off to the right while vehicles with E-ZPass will be allowed to continue at highway speed on the through lanes.
 For those paying with cash, you will find no attendants.
-The toll machines are like the ones found at the Fairchance Toll Plaza, with dual height multi-mode machines to accommodate both cars and trucks.
-The toll collection equipment will accept coins, $1 and $5 bills.
+The toll machines are like the ones found at the Fairchance Toll Plaza, with dual height multi-mode machines to accommodate both cars and trucks and accepts coins, $1, and $5 bills.
 While this high-speed E-ZPass toll plaza was the first one in the Turnpike System, it was one of the last to open to traffic which occurred at 10 AM on June 7, 2010.

 This completed section resulted in changes to an older section.
 A new fare schedule was implemented at the California Toll Plaza the same day as the Exit 39 to PA 51 section opened.
 The fare increases were as follows: Class 1 fare is 75 cents, up from 50 cents; Class 2 is $1.50, up from $1; Class 3 is $2.25, up from $1.50; Class 4 is $3, up from $2; and Class 5 is $3.75, up from $2.50.
 This was the first adjustment of fares since that section opened in 1990.